Show HN: RF Hunter – Find hidden cameras and other devices

 Most people are not going to be finding surveillance bugs in their homes or offices.
 However these things are useful for understanding what your RF environment is like or troubleshooting RF devices.
 Might be good for telling if your smart appliance is spying on you, for example if the detector beeps every time you change channels on your TV.

-• Cthulhu_ 3 days ago
+• Cthulhu_ 8 months ago

 That camera detector is pretty pricey; I once saw a low-tech solution that was basically a dyed card that you had to put in front of your phone camera with the light on, the light reflected by the camera lens would become very visible.